lerna-lite/lerna-lite/packages/version/README.md

 ### `--changelog-header-message <msg>`

-Add a custom message at the top of your "changelog.md" which is located in the root of your project.
+Add a custom message at the top of all "changelog.md" files.
 This option is only available when using `--conventional-commits` and will only impact your project root "changelog.md".

 ```sh
 lerna version --conventional-commits --changelog-header-message "My Custom Header Message"